Hyaluronic acid and autologous blood therapy as alternatives to endoprosthesis?

 The two treatment modalities show promising results in mild to moderate osteoarthritis.
 In advanced stages, however, the successes are often limited:

-- Knee osteoarthritis: Studies have shown that hyaluronic acid and PRP can slow the progression of osteoarthritis and alleviate symptoms in moderate osteoarthritis.
-However, in cases of severely damaged cartilage, its effectiveness decreases.
+- Knee osteoarthritis: Studies have shown that hyaluronic acid and PRP slow the progression of osteoarthritis and relieve symptoms in moderate osteoarthritis.
+In severely damaged cartilage, the effectiveness, however, declines.

 When is an endoprosthesis a better solution?